 What is Coq10?

 Coq10 is called a vitamin or an antioxidant.
 But that is not factually correct.
-Coenzyme Q 10 is a compound the body can synthesize.
-It is not actually a vitamin.
+Coenzyme Q 10 is a compound the body can make so it isn’t a vitamin.
 It does work as an antioxidant but it also works as an electron donor to prevent the formation of free radicals.
-That means Coq10 reduces the body’s daily clean up workload by preventing fewer messes.
+That means Coq10 actually works to reduce the body’s daily clean up workload by preventing fewer messes.
 Less internal spilled milk – sweet!

 How does Coq10 help your body age better?